laurivel/de_id-FDA-f0-formants/README.md

 The following steps are required to perform de-identification:

 1)  Adjust and run f0s_fda.R to collect f0 trajectories and to convert them to functional objects.
 The f0 trajectories must ne collected from de-identified and modelling signals.
-2) Adjust and run and fPCA_data_points.R in order to create fCPAs and collect coefficients for manipulated f0 trajectories.
+2) Adjust and run fPCA_data_points.R in order to create fCPAs and collect coefficients for manipulated f0 trajectories.
 The type of modelling signals will affect the quality of de-identified signals.
 3) Manipulate f0 trajectories using manipulate_pitch_final.praat.
 4) Finally, modify formants using formant_shift.praat.
 You can try different coefficients for the amount of formant shift.